-Given the size, weight, speed, and limited operating area associated with the UA, we feel an exemption from 14 CFR part 21, Subpart H (Airworthiness Certificates) and § 91.203(a) and (b) (Certifications required), subject to certain conditions and limitations, is warranted and meets the requirements for an equivalent level of safety under 14 CFR part 11 and Section 333 of P.L.
+Given the size, weight, speed, and limited operating area associated with the aircraft to be utilized by him, an exemption from 14 CFR part 21, Subpart H (Airworthiness Certificates) subject to certain conditions and limitations, is warranted and meets the requirements for an equivalent level of safety under 14 CFR part 11 and Section 333 of P.L.
 112-95 (Section 333).

-We request an exemption from § 45.23 Marking of the aircraft because the UA will not have a cabin, cockpit or pilot station on which to mark certain words or phrases.
-Further, the two-inch lettering is difficult to place on such a small aircraft with dimensions smaller than the minimal lettering requirement.
-Regardless of this, we can mark the UAS in the largest possible lettering by placing the word "Experimental" on its fuselage as required by § 45.29(f) so that anyone will see the markings.
+Marking of the aircraft because UA will not have a cabin, cockpit or pilot station on which to mark certain words or phrases.
+Further, two-inch lettering is difficult to place on such a small aircraft with dimensions smaller than the minimal lettering requirement.

+Will mark UAS in the largest possible lettering by placing the word "experimental" on its fuselage as required by § 45.29(f) so that anyone assisting him as a spotter will see the markings.